 Objectives for Managing Information Technology

 While creating an IT governance framework, it is essential to keep the objectives and purposes of the model in mind.
 Some common objectives are:

-- Integrating IT goals into the larger organisational picture
+- Incorporating IT objectives into the broader organisational strategy

-- Keeping up with the ever-evolving set of legal, financial, and social requirements for data and technology compliance
+- Staying updated with the ever-changing set of legal, financial, and social regulations for data and technology compliance

 - Adding more to the experience and making it last longer

 - Assigning tasks and responsibilities and fulfilling them accordingly